jmstark/gpu_odometry/README.md

 It is compiled against the custom OpenNI2 (found in the same parent folder) needed for the ASUS Xtion 0601.
 You only need to adapt the path to OpenCV in CMakeLists.txt.

+If you want to compile everything yourself:
 The project depends on OpenNI2 from the 'develop' branch of https://github.com/occipital/OpenNI2 and a custom OpenCV 3.3.
 OpenCV 3.3 requires, apart from the standard modules, support for cuda, cudalegacy, vtk and OpenNI2 compiled in.
 Executing ./dl_and_build_local_opencv_cuda_enabled.sh takes care of compiling OpenCV with the respective settings and installing it into ~/cudalab-deps/opencv-3.3.0/local-install.
 Make sure to read and understand it before you run it.
 Do so at your own risk.

-Before compiling OpenCV, you need to build OpenNI2 (Instructions for doing so on a TUM CUDA lab PC without root access):
+Before compiling OpenCV, you need to build OpenNI2.
+Instructions for doing so on a TUM CUDA lab PC without root access:
 Clone develop branch of https://github.com/occipital/OpenNI2/tree/develop
 $ apt-get download libudev-dev
 $ dpkg -x libudev-dev_229-4ubuntu19_amd64.deb libudev-install/